MakeMHz/makemhz-support/docs/xbox-hdmi/installation/stellar-xboxhd-1-0.md

 This guide is for Xbox motherboard revisions 1.0 - 1.5 with a Conexant or Focus encoder.

 ### Step 1 - Project Stellar Installation
-The first step of is installing and updating Project Stellar.
+The first step is installing and updating Project Stellar.
 Project Stellar has it's own guide [here](https://github.com/MakeMHz/project-stellar/blob/main/documentation/Installation%20Guide.md).

 :::danger
 Make sure you're at least on firmware version v1.0.1 before continuing.